-The EHP Plus provider network consists of two networks: the Cleveland Clinic Quality Alliance (QA) network and the Aetna Select Open Access network.
+The EHP provider network is the Cleveland Clinic Quality Alliance (QA) network.
 The QA is comprised of Cleveland Clinic and regional hospitals, including participating physicians credentialed by the Cleveland Clinic Community Physician Partnership (CPP).
-The Aetna Select Open Access network is a national network managed by Aetna.
-Both networks include Primary Care Providers (PCP), Specialist Providers (SP), Behavioral Health Providers, and Ancillary Services Providers.
+The EHP Network of Providers includes Primary Care Providers (PCP), Specialist Providers (SP), Behavioral Health Providers, and Ancillary Services Providers.
 Ancillary services are services such as dialysis, ambulance, transportation, durable medical equipment (DME), home health, skilled nursing facilities, hospice and others.

-Note: The University Hospital System, University Case Medical Center, Summa Health System and Aultman Hospital are not considered in the EHP Plus network.
+Note: The University Hospital System, University Case Medical Center, Summa Health System and Aultman Hospital System are not considered in the EHP network.

-When you receive services from an EHP Plus PCP, you are covered at 100%.
+When you receive services from an EHP PCP, you are covered at 100%.
 Physician practices considered primary care include Family Practice, Internal Medicine, Gynecology, Obstetrics, and Pediatrics.
 All other physician specialists are reimbursed at 100% after a \$35 co-payment per visit.
 You do not require a referral to see a specialist.